barrettotte/goto-bed/README.md

 # goto-bed
 Making my melatonin bottle vibrate so I know its time to go to bed.

-I just wanted a little project to work on between other proejects, this seemed perfect.
+I just wanted a little project to work on between other projects, this seemed perfect.